Fachrulmustofa20/Fachrulmustofa20/README.md

 # Hi there 👋 , I'm Fachrul!

 ### Have interest in Technology, especially Software Engineer and Backend Engineer.
-Experienced as a Backend Engineer for more than 2 year in a fintech and e-commerce.
+Experienced as a Backend Engineer for more than 2 year in a fintech and retail.
 #### Tech Stack: Go, JavaScript, PHP, Grpc, Postgres, MySQL, Kafka, Redis.

 <p>